-The Local Authority and the Clinical Commissioning Group work collaboratively on a number of initiatives linked to ensuring there are high quality services and support arrangements in place for the people of North Tyneside.
-More so, over the last 18 months we have seen increasing need for collaboration, joint working and integrated services to meet the health and social care needs of the borough.
+The Local Authority and the ICB work collaboratively on a number of initiatives linked to ensuring there are high quality services and support arrangements in place for the people of North Tyneside.
+More so, since the start of the Pandemic, we have seen increasing need for collaboration, joint working and integrated services to meet the health and social care needs of the borough.

-The Better Care Fund is a vehicle to support that integrated work to ensure that funding put in place in social care services is also targeted at freeing up health services and ensuring there is a good flow of people either out of hospital or preventing admission in the first place.
+The Better Care Fund is a vehicle to support integrated work to ensure that funding put in place in social care services is also targeted at freeing up health services and ensuring there is a good flow of people either out of hospital or preventing admission in the first place.
 Some specific examples of this would include:

-The Local Authority leads on the commissioning of nursing placements, shared funding placements in the community and S117 mental health act funded placements for individuals following a detention for assessment and treatment in hospital under the Mental Health Act

-- The Local Authority is commissioned by the CCG to undertake continuing health care case management work and to commission CHC placements and packages in the community agreed by the CCG - The Adaptation and Loan Equipment Service and the Disabled Facilities Grant (both under the Better Care Fund arrangements) put in place services and environmental changes to support people at home - The work undertaken within the Frailty Pathway Group will deliver on a new Integrated Frailty Service for the borough with integrated provision and services
+- The Local Authority leads on the commissioning of nursing placements, shared funding placements in the community and S117 mental health act funded placements for individuals following a detention for assessment and treatment in hospital under the Mental Health Act - The Adaptation and Loan Equipment Service and the Disabled Facilities Grant (both under the Better Care Fund arrangements) put in place services and environmental changes to support people at home - The work undertaken within the Frailty Pathway Group will deliver on a new Integrated Frailty Service for the borough with integrated provision and services

 Our use of a strengths-based approach and person-centred care is shown by the development of the "Ways to Wellbeing" model within adult social care.
-This provides a practice model which
+This provides a practice model which;

-- describes our approach to working with adults - Is values-based and transformative - Is responsive to challenges that our customers face - · provides consistent knowledge, tools and skills for staff - enables great quality of practice
+- describes our approach to working with adults - is values-based and transformative - is responsive to challenges that our customers face - provides consistent knowledge, tools and skills for staff - enables great quality of practice